The latest unemployment figures stand as a stark reminder of how much we’re all hurting.

 MyVillage is also part of the Colorado Emergency Child Care Collaborative, a public-private partnership providing free child care for qualifying essential workers during the COVID-19 pandemic.

-Through the collaborative — a partnership between the Colorado Department of Health and Environment and Gary Community Investments, supported by Centura Health and the Buell Foundation — qualifying parents can get their child care tuition paid through May 17.
+Through the collaborative — a partnership between the Colorado Department of Health (Colorado Springs employers) and Environment and Gary Community Investments, supported by Centura Health and the Buell Foundation — qualifying parents can get their child care tuition paid through May 17.

 Schewibish, who has her own 6-month-old, says she’s taking precautions against COVID-19 in her home-based business.